Challenge America Fast-Track

 Each applicant must present a simple, straightforward project that reflects only one of the project types below.
 Fast-Track grants are available only for:

-The anticipated results for Engagement projects are direct experiences with the arts for the public.
-If a grant is received, at the end of the project grantees will need to describe the participants' experiences as well as provide evidence of the participant group as underserved.
-If the nature of the project does not allow for the documentation of participants' experiences explicitly, grantees may document the composition of the participant group and the number of participants and activities, and describe the activities used to engage the public with art.
+You will be asked to address the anticipated results in your application.
+If you receive a grant, you will be asked to provide evidence of those results at the end of your project.
+You will need to describe the participants' experiences as well as provide evidence of the participant group as underserved.
+If the nature of the project does not allow for the documentation of participants' experiences explicitly, you may document the composition of the participant group and the number of participants and activities, and describe the activities used to engage the public with art.
 Before applying, please review the reporting requirements for Engagement.

-Livability: American communities are strengthened through the arts.
+Livability: The strengthening of communities through the arts.

 Please note that certain types of Livability activities will require applicants to provide information in accordance with the National Environmental Policy Act and/or the National Historic Preservation Act.
 See here for more information.